jtpaasch/Registrar.php/README.md

 Basic Usage
 --------------------

 The first step is to register a class with the Registrar.
 When you register a class, you need to tell the Registrar two things.
-First, you need to give the registrar a key (a unique name) to reference the class with, and second, you need to give the Registrar some code to execute whenever anyone tries to checkout an instance of the class.
+First, you need to give the registrar a key (a unique name) to reference the class with, and second, you need to give the Registrar some code to execute whenever anyone tries to checkout an instance of the class (this will typically be code that instantiates and initializes the object).

 For example, suppose we have a Message class that simply echos "Hello World!" when it's instantiated: